Sendai/Miyagi Guide 仙台

 The Loople Sendai Tour Bus (620 yen for a one-day pass; 260 yen for a single ride, 900 yen for a One-day Pass for Loople Sendai and Subway) enables visitors to hop on and off on a circular tour of the city's main sites of interest.

-The first Loople bus is at 9am and the last at 4pm.
+The first Loople Sendai bus is at 9am and the last at 4pm.
 Buses are every 20 minutes on weekdays every 15 minutes on weekends and public holidays.
 From Sendai Station, the first departure is at 9am and the last at 4pm.
-The circuit of Sendai's tourist attractions takes about 1 hour in total.
-Be warned, the bus though quaint, is far too small for the number of users trying to cram on on weekdays and public holidays.
+The circuit of Sendai's tourist attractions takes about 1 hour in total, comprising 16 stops.
+Be warned, the bus, though quaint, is far too small for the number of users trying to cram into it on weekdays and public holidays.